tebru/retrofit-php/docs/usage.md

 ### BeforeSendEvent

 Retrofit will dispatch a `retrofit.beforeSend` event before a request is made.
-It includes:

-- The request method
-- The request url
-- Any request headers
-- A request body
+It includes the request and allows modifying the request before sending.

+    @see \Tebru\Retrofit\Event\BeforeSendEvent

 ### AfterSendEvent

 Similarly, a `retrofit.afterSend` event will be dispatched after a request has been completed.
-It only includes the response body.
+It includes the request and response, and allows modifying the response before deserializing.

+    @see \Tebru\Retrofit\Event\AfterSendEvent

+### ReturnEvent

+Just prior to returning, a `retrofit.return` event will be dispatched.
+It includes the data to return, the request, and the response.
+It is possible to modify the returned data using this event.

+    @see \Tebru\Retrofit\Event\ReturnEvent

 ### ApiExceptionEvent

 If the http client throws an exception, it will be caught and a `retrofit.apiException` event will be dispatched.
 Additionally, a new `RetrofitApiException` will be thrown.

+    @see \Tebru\Retrofit\Event\ApiExceptionEvent

 Exceptions
 ----------